EXERCISES AND TIPS. DOWNLOAD YOUR COPY!

 I truly believe that my mission is to spread my knowledge, based on my own personal learning experience and give help to everyone who wishes to learn, know and enjoy performing Django’s music and jazz guitar in general.

-To that end, I started an online music school a few years ago and it attracted quite a devoted following.
-It has now evolved into Gypsy and Jazz.com, where I have found a place to whare all my knowledge and provide help to as many students as I can.
+To that end, I started an online music school back at 2011 and it attracted quite a devoted following.
+It has now evolved into Gypsy and Jazz.com, where I have found a place to where all my knowledge and provide help to as many students as I can.